What Happens In Sex And Intimacy Therapy To Address Intimacy Issues?

 In general, sex therapists are not medical doctors and cannot treat physical issues that may affect sex drive, like hormone levels or medication side effects.
 A sex therapist is usually trained to use a variety of evidence-based approaches to help people improve their sex lives, which may include focusing on intimacy issues in other areas.
 They may use a variety of techniques, such as teaching communication skills, providing sex education, and focusing on sexual interaction.
 While nothing physical happens in sex therapy sessions, therapists may give homework assignments to encourage couples to work through their sexual difficulties outside of sessions.

-Reasons to see a sex therapist
+Reasons to see a sex therapist for sex therapy and intimacy issues

-To address sexual desire discrepancy
+To address the sexual desire discrepancy through sex therapy

 Sexual desire may naturally ebb and flow, but in couples, a discrepancy between partners’ libidos can be challenging to manage.
 Some people may prefer a low-sex relationship from the start, but for couples who saw sex as an essential part of their relationship from the beginning, it can be challenging to cope when levels of sexual intimacy and desire change.
 Sex therapy can address these challenges and help partners grow closer.

-To process sexual trauma
+To process sexual trauma with the help of a sex therapist

 To become closer to your partner